What the heck is RFID theft and should anybody be worried about it?

 - RFID vs EMV

-- What Is RFID Theft & How It Works
+- What Is RFID Theft And How Does It Work?

 - Do You Need RFID Protection